Comedy King: Stud career

 Comedy King retired from racing in 1912 and commenced stud duties at owner Sol Green's Shipley Stud near Warrnambool, Victoria.
 When the stud was dispersed in 1918, Comedy King was secured by pastoralist Norman Falkiner for 7,300 guineas.
 Comedy King had great success as a sire, producing the 1919 Melbourne Cup winner Artilleryman and the 1922 Cup winner, King Ingoda.
 He was also crowned Australian Champion stallion in 1920 and 1923.

 Comedy King died in December 1929 and was buried at Falkiner's Noorilim Stud.
 A few months after his death, Comedy King's remains were exhumed and his bones sent to be displayed at the newly formed Australian Institute of Anatomy.
 However, it's unknown if Comedy King's skeleton was ever assembled, and as recently as 2013 an attempt was made to match up boxes of equine bones at the institute to see if the horse could be “put back together”.

 Pedigree

+^ Comedy King is inbred 4S x 5D to the stallion Young Melbourne, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via Young Alice)^ on the dam side of his pedigree.